Git-Mastery: Lessons

 done!

-SIDEBAR: Distributed vs Centralised Revision Control
+SIDEBAR: Distributed vs Centralized Revision Control

 The centralized RCS approach